blockchainsllc/in3-docs/docs/api-node.rst

 API Reference Node
 ********************

 Nodes are the backend of Incubed.
-Each node serves RPC-Requests to incubed clients.
-The node itself is running like a proxy for an ethereum client (geth, parity, ....), but instead of just passing the raw response, it will add the required proof needed by the client to verify the response.
+Each node serves RPC requests to Incubed clients.
+The node itself is running like a proxy for an Ethereum client (Geth, Parity, etc.), but instead of just passing the raw response, it will add the required proof needed by the client to verify the response.

-In order to run such a node, you need have aN ethereum client running where you want to forward the request to.
-At the moment, the only minimum requirements is that this client needs to support ``eth_getProof`` (See http://eips.ethereum.org/EIPS/eip-1186).
+To run such a node, you need have an Ethereum client running where you want to forward the request to.
+At the moment, the minimum requirement is that this client needs to support ``eth_getProof`` (see http://eips.ethereum.org/EIPS/eip-1186).

-Comandline arguments
+Command-line Arguments
 ####################

 --autoRegistry-capabilities-multiChain   If true, this node is able to deliver multiple chains.